What is an Attar?

 Based on effects on the human body, attars can be classified into 2 types –

-1. Cool attars – these attars have significant cooling effects on the human body and are typically used in summer seasons.
-For instance, jasmine, rose, mogra, khus, and kewda are believed to be cool attars.
+- Cool attars – these attars have a cooling effect on the human body and are typically used in summer.
+For instance, jasmine, rose, mogra, khus, and kewda are considered cool attars.

-2. Warm attars – these attars are believed to enhance body temperature, therefore, they are commonly used in winters.
+- Warm attars – these attars are believed to enhance body temperature; therefore, they are commonly used in winters.
 Examples of warm attars include Saffron (in India called Kesar), amber, and musk.

 Besides, based on the sources used, attars can be classified into several types:

-Herbal attars: these attars are made by blending and combining several extract oils that are derived from botanical sources such as flowers, leaves, spices, fruits, roots, or stems.
+Herbal attars: these attars are made by blending several essential oils derived from botanical sources such as flowers, leaves, spices, fruits, roots, or stems.

 “Mitti” attars – these attars are distillates of baked soil over liquid paraffin or sandalwood essential oil via water distillation techniques, sometimes using Ganges river water.